ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 When we're living in a time where there is a surge from the far-right nationalism in France, Poland, Austria and Germany - surely it's too not too much of a stretch to point out that European unity can only reduce the risk of conflict in the future and countries breaking apart from the EU might increase the risk?

+On the international stage, every leader of note from the US to Australia to China and back to Canada thinks the prospect of Brexit is bonkers.
+There are three notable exceptions though - Marine Le Pen, Vladimir Putin  & Donald J. Trump.
+I'll leave that with you.

 Looking to Northern Ireland - again this is where NI is more vulnerable than the rest of the UK.
 One of the major tenets underpinning the Good Friday Agreement was that the UK & Ireland shared common membership of the EU which allowed the border to become invisible to the untrained eye.

 Theresa Villiers will tell you that Ireland the UK shared a common travel area long before the EU was formed and will do so again.
 What'll she'll fail to add is that Ireland and the UK joined the EU on the same day and therefore the Irish border has never been a land border of the EU - a crucial difference.